s3781493/Digital-Writing/exercises.md

 ### New list of x9 words:

 Because of this adjustment, I have decided to change my list of words around a smaller pool of letters.
-I have identified the 'key' (they are key because they are the words I have either already ridden out on Strava or successfully mapped a route) words: BODY, LIVE, LUNG and WILL.
+I have identified the 'key' words (they are key because they are the words I have either already ridden out on Strava or successfully mapped a route for): BODY, LIVE, LUNG and WILL.
 From here I have made the following list of 12 letters to regenerate my list of words from: L, I, V, E, U, N, G, B, O, D, Y, W.

 My new list of words is: BODY, LIVE, LUNG, WILL, VEIN, WIND.
 BEND, UNDO, BLEED.